reshmaanil144/Medicare-Part-D-Analysis/README.md

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-* Sample Size and Data Limitations
+* Sample Size and Data Limitations:
 Analysis is based on 1 million prescription records out of a 23+ million record dataset, offering strong insights but not a complete view of Medicare Part D prescribing behavior.

-* Clinical Substitution Assumptions
+* Clinical Substitution Assumptions:
 Assumes that 30% of patients on high-cost drugs can safely switch to cheaper alternatives, though many may require the original medication due to clinical needs.

-* No Time-Based Trends
+* No Time-Based Trends:
 Data is a single point-in-time snapshot with no seasonal or longitudinal trends, limiting analysis of how prescribing patterns change over time.